-Only God could have known the feelings locked up tight
+Only God could have known my heart that

 ‘Little flowers never worry, when the winds begin to blow.
 And they never ever cry

 when the rains begin to fall.
 Oh I think I know the secret, only little flowers know.

 If it never ever rained, then the flowers wouldn’t grow.’ (author unknown).